lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 so you can have your laptop at a comfortable height for typing.

-Regardless of whether you are standing or sitting, make sure to move around as much as reasonable.
+Regardless of whether you are standing or sitting, consider breaking up the teaching with some movement.
 For example,
-you could walk to the screen to point something out or draw something on the whiteboard (see below).
+you could walk to the screen to point something out or draw something on the whiteboard (see Tip 6 below).

 Even though you may have a good voice and know how to use it well, it may be an advantage to use a microphone, especially if the room is equipped with one.
-You will tire your voice less, and you increase the chance of people with hearing difficulties being able to follow the teaching.
+You will tire your voice less
+and you increase the chance of people with hearing difficulties being able to follow the teaching.